Housing Basics for New Students

 Residency on campus is voluntary and there is no requirement for freshmen or other students to live on campus.

 First year students who pay their housing deposit prior to May 1st will also be able to select their roommate or roommates.
-Students who wish to participate in the roommate selection process must also submit a roommate survey.
+Instructions on how to participate in roommate selection will be emailed to students in June.
+Students who wish to participate in the roommate selection process must also submit a housing application.

 How to Apply for Housing